India is one of the most populous countries on the planet.

 In total, the maximum percentage by which the value of a car can be depreciated is 70%.

 For used vehicles, the import tariff is 60% of the used vehicle’s CIF value.
-In addition to this, a number of duties, excise taxes and other taxes are assessed.
+In addition to this, several duties, excise taxes, and other taxes are assessed.
 These include:

 - A Countervailing Excise Duty (CVD) of 12%

 - A Value Added Tax (VAT) that Varies by State (Often Set to 14.5%)

 - A National Calamity Contingent Duty (NCCD) of 4%

 The duties and taxes assessed on used vehicles imported from the United States into India are complex.
 If you’d like to read more about them, you can consult All Indian Taxes, a helpful website.
 In addition, you can consult this schedule of import duties and taxes provided by the Indian government.

 According to the United States Department of Commerce and the International Trade Administration, two-wheeled vehicles dominate India’s vehicle market.
 Roughly 81% of all vehicles sold in the country are the two-wheeled variety.

 70% of those fall under the category of motorcycles and a further 21% are classified as scooters.
 This has a lot to do with the crowded state of India’s cities and towns.